 - unwittingly causing elements of their technique to deteriorate, however subtly, with exercises

 It's not impossible to thrive on conventional exercises.
 But are they the most efficient, enjoyable way for most players to play to their potential?

 They require fluent, expressive technique, but are they the most effective means for cultivating it?
 How useful musical études are to you depends on your practice priorities and points of focus.
 Piano Portals empowers you to become the expert on what's working freely and what's not in your technique through deepening self-awareness.
 It's harder to deepen awareness using complex music at first - the notes simply demand too much attention!

 The Piano Portals Pieces, Patterns and 1-Minute Workouts offer an engaging parallel practice for spotlighting and redressing any disharmony in your playing coordination.
 They empower you to observe, learn and experience in a simpler, purpose-designed context.
 You can then apply what you've already embodied to more complex music - including études - if you wish.

 Watch Founder, Stephen Marquiss, play - he credits Piano Portals with transforming his facility in his 30s and 40s.
 It empowered him to abandon many beliefs about practice instilled at music school and embrace fresh priorities for fluent, expressive playing...

 How do I access Piano Portals resources?

 Yes.
-Piano Portals uses Patreon as its membership platform.
-Because Patreon bills on the 1st of the month (after 12 AM PST = 8 AM GMT) and not immediately when you sign up, you can try for free any time and cancel before the billing date/time if you wish.
+Patreon bills on the 1st of the month (after 12 AM PST = 8 AM GMT) and not immediately when you sign up.
+So you can join any time before the 1st of the month, try it out and cancel before the billing date/time if you wish.
 Please visit Membership FAQ for full details.